 - Safety, repair and insurance: In short, you must take all reasonable steps to ensure your property is safe for guests.
 Your property must be wind- and water-tight and be in a reasonable state of repair.
 You must also have valid buildings insurance and valid public liability insurance in place for your licence to be granted.

-- Maximum occupancy: The local authority will specific on your licence the maximum number of guests that are permitted to stay at your property.
+- Maximum occupancy: The local authority will specify on your licence the maximum number of guests that are permitted to stay at your property.
 This number must not be exceeded.

 - Display of information: You will be required to display certain information to your guests during their stay.
-In addition, your online listing for your property must include key information such as your licence number and the maximum number of guests allowed to stay.
+In addition, your online listing for your property must include key information such as your licence number.

 In addition to the mandatory conditions mentioned above, each local authority has the power to impose their own additional conditions that you must meet to obtain a licence.
-Most local authorities are yet to finalise the additional conditions they are putting in place, but it will be important to understand these conditions in advance of making your application.
+It will be important to understand these conditions in advance of making your application.
 If you have multiple short-term lets, it will be particularly important to understand the additional conditions that each relevant local authority has put in place in respect of each of your properties.

 Assessing if you need planning permission and determining whether or not your property meets each of the conditions mentioned above may be time consuming and tricky to get right.
 It is a criminal offence for you to operate without a licence where you are required, so understanding the conditions you must meet to obtain a licence in good time will be important.

-Our licensing and planning teams have been advising clients throughout the consultation process for the new short-term let rules.
-If you wish to discuss how these new regulations will affect you, please get in touch with our specialist licensing team, who are more than happy to assist.
+Our licensing team, led by Partner and Solicitor Advocate Kevin Clancy, has been advising clients in Edinburgh and throughout Scotland in respect of their applications for short-term lets licences.
+If you wish to discuss how these new regulations will affect you, please get in touch with our specialist licensing team, or email at email@example.com, who are more than happy to assist.